jlangch/venice/README.md

 ## Overview

-Venice's goal is not to build just another Lisp, it's born from the need of having a safe and powerful expression language that can be used to implement scriptable extension points and rules for applications.
+Venice's goal is not to build just another Lisp, it's born from the need of having a safe and powerful scripting and expression language that can be used to scriptable extension points and rules for applications.

 Venice supports macros, comes with Java interoperability, and with a configurable sandbox.

 Because Venice does not depend on any runtime libraries (other than the JVM) you can easily add it as standalone .jar to your classpath.

 ## Cheat Sheet